 Ashley Voss-Liebig, RN, BSN, CCRN is the Division Chief for Clinical Performance and Education in Travis County Texas.
 She is a senior flight nurse and helicopter rescue specialist with STAR Flight.
 Her reseach interests include Medical Education, POCUS, Human Performance.
 She is @ashleyliebig on twitter

-Dr Chris Gray BSc(Hons) MBBS MRCP(UK) MRCEM AICSM is an ST5 in Emergency Medicine and Intensive Care Medicine, training in Manchester and the North West.
-He is also an ALS and APLS instructor and keen educator.
+Dr Chris Gray BSc(Hons) MBBS MRCP(UK) MRCEM AICSM is an ST6 in Emergency Medicine and Intensive Care Medicine, training in Manchester and the North West.
+He is also an ALS, APLS, and ETC instructor and keen educator.
 He is @cgraydoc on twitter